composewell/streamly/docs/Build.md

 In some cases, you may need to use `-funfolding-use-threshold` to make sure that the combinators fuse.
 The default value of this option is `60`.
 Increasing this default value can be detrimental in general, therefore, increase only if you suspect an issue.
-As an example, a value of `75` is necessary and sufficient to fuse `S.chunksOf n (A.writeN n)`.
 Hopefully GHC will fix this so that it is not needed in future.
+Some known examples:

+* use a value of `75` to fuse `S.chunksOf n (A.writeN n)`.
+* use a value of `150` to fully fuse `S.splitSuffixOn`.

 At the very least `-O` compilation option is required.
 In some cases, the program may exhibit memory hog with default optimization options.
 For example,